2yan/SQL_tools/README.md

 Your connection function is just driverlibrary.connect with 'driverlibrary' being whatever python library you're using to connect.

-You just pass that to set_connection_method( driverlibrary.connect, arguments )
-Arguments are positional arguments followed by keyword arguments.
+You just pass that to the IcePickconstructor to get your IcePick object sql_tools.IcePick( driverlibrary.connect, arguments ) Arguments are positional arguments followed by keyword arguments.
 (Arguments refering to the arguments that the connection function takes. i.e (my_username, my_password,my_database, server = 'servername')